hyojin-park-neuro/neureca/team/index.md

 {% include list.html data="members" component="portrait" filters="role: pi" %}
 <!-- {% include list.html data="members" component="portrait" filters="role: ^(?!pi$)" %} -->

-**Power of synergies!** Teamwork is essential for unlocking the power of synergies, allowing individuals to leverage their strengths and achieve greater success than they could on their own.
+**Power of Synergies!** Teamwork is essential for unlocking the power of synergies, allowing individuals to leverage their strengths and achieve greater success than they could on their own.
 Furthremore, we embrace the value of diversity and inclusive environments for research, which is essential for fostering innovative and impactful research.

 ### Postdoctoral Researcher
 - Dr. Tara Ghafari (co-supervision)